-A “workplace safety and health program” is a term that describes what people, business owners, managers and employees do to prevent injuries and illnesses at their workplace.
-A workplace safety and health program is just a concept, but it is an important one.
+A workplace safety and health system includes many programs that describe what people, business owners, managers and employees do to prevent injuries and illnesses at their workplace.
+A workplace safety and health program may be just a concept, but it is an important one.
 Effective management of worker safety and health protection is a decisive factor in reducing the extent and severity of work-related injuries and illnesses and related costs.

 Below is a list of examples of employee involvement in a safety and health program.